 - No later than the beginning of the student's penultimate semester, the candidate should have identified an appropriate thesis advisor, obtained their permission to do research for credit with them, and identified an honors research project.
 Note that research experiences in CISAB faculty laboratories are competitive, and students are encouraged to begin seeking such opportunities early in the undergraduate career.
-Students are encouraged to visit with faculty in areas they find most interesting and can seek advice from Biology Advisors, their course instructors, or the CISAB director to identify appropriate faculty members.
+Students are encouraged to visit with faculty in areas they find most interesting and can seek advice from Animal Behavior advisors, their course instructors, or the CISAB director to identify appropriate faculty members.

 - The experimental portion of the research project should be well underway no later than the start of the student's final semester.

 - The student should form their honors thesis committee within six months of the end of the student's final semester.
 Forming the committee earlier is encouraged to allow the student to receive input on their project from their committee.

 - The thesis committee should receive the honors thesis at least two weeks prior to the end of the student's final semester.

 - The student should successfully defend their thesis for their committee at least one week prior to the end of the semester.
 Earlier defenses are encouraged to allow the student time to revise the thesis if required by their committee.